Posted by Yue Liu and Haojie Zhuang, with edits contributed by Lexing Xie.

 Environmental Monitoring: applying machine learning for ecosystem counting and assessment based on non-traditional data sources.

-Identify target users and understand their goals, contexts, and constraints.
-Elicit user requirements and map them to the potential solution space.
-Ensure the AI system aligns with real user needs rather than abstract technical possibilities.
+It is essential to identify target users and understand their goals, contexts, and constraints.
+Elicit user requirements, map them to the solution space, and ensure AI aligns with real user needs — not just technical potential.

-Natural language is inherently ambiguous and context-dependent.
-Misinterpretations can arise between human users and LLMs due to differences in assumptions or knowledge.
+Natural language is inherently ambiguous, which can cause misinterpretation between humans and LLMs due to differing assumptions or knowledge.

-AI is not always the best or necessary solution.
-For certain tasks, AI can support users by recommending or automating traditional approaches (e.g., rule-based methods).
-In some cases, simpler methods may be more efficient, interpretable, and trustworthy.
+AI is not always the optimal or necessary solution.
+In some cases, traditional methods (e.g., rule-based systems) may be more efficient, interpretable, or trustworthy, with AI serving as a supportive tool.

 Acknowledgement